NEW: Get project updates onTwitterandMastodon

 You can then create the Issuer using kubectl create -f.

-$ kubectl create -f tpp-issuer.yaml
+$ kubectl create -f corp-issuer.yaml

 Verify the Issuer has been initialized correctly using kubectl describe.